-The Design and Technology department aims to provide all pupils with an enriching experience within their lessons and extra-curricular activities.
+The Creative Technology department aims to build global Catholic citizens by providing all pupils with an enriching experience within their lessons and extra-curricular activities.
 Through our KS3 curriculum diet, we aim to nurture intellectual curiosity and encourage a lifelong interest in the subject by promoting risk taking and developing problem solving skills.
-We strive to ensure that every pupil, irrespective of their starting point is given the skills and knowledge to meet their potential at GCSE.
+We strive to ensure that every pupil, irrespective of their starting point is given the skills and knowledge they need to meet their potential.
 Throughout this process, each pupil is given an insight into the diverse career potential of the subject.

-Design and Technology is about providing opportunities for pupils to develop their capability, combining their investigating, designing and making skills with knowledge and understanding in order to create quality products.
-At St James’ this is achieved through the implementation of the ‘iterative’ design process, in-line with the new GCSE requirements.
+Creative Technology is about providing opportunities for pupils to develop their capability, combining their investigating, designing and making skills with knowledge and understanding in order to create quality products.
+At St James’ this is achieved through the implementation of the ‘iterative’ design process.
 Iterative design is the process of designing new products through the cycle of testing, prototyping and continual improvement.
 Embedded throughout each of the projects is the Core and Specialist subject knowledge alongside cross-curricular Mathematics and Science requirements, to fully prepare pupils for their GCSE examinations.
 All of which is carefully planned to maximise the 15 hours available for each year group.

 During their time in Textiles pupils:

 - Develop efficient and safe hand stitch skills, learning a variety of different techniques to assist with hand crafting a 3D product

 - Understand the importance of sustainability in our lives

 - Demonstrate safe and effective use of irons

 - Develop safe sewing machine control skills, acknowledging all safety measures required